Drofzz/FizzBuzzGame/README.md

 if nothing above is true then say the number

-This example have 2 Solutions.
+This example have 3 Solutions.

+## Solution FizzBuzzStatic
-Solution FizzBuzzStatic is a more non-flexible way to resolve this problem, as the parameters for this puzzle is kinda static, ther ewould be no need to make the algorithm dynamic, unless asked for.
+is a more non-flexible way to resolve this problem, as the parameters for this puzzle is kinda static, ther ewould be no need to make the algorithm dynamic, unless asked for.

+## Solution FizzBuzzDynamic
-Solution FizzBuzzDynamic is a flexible way to add or change number or fizzbuzz words quickly, without having to refactor the code. this solution i kinda see as overkill, as much as it is an engineers wet dream to make code flexible, it is sometimes not needed.
+is a flexible way to add or change number or fizzbuzz words quickly, without having to refactor the code. this solution i kinda see as overkill, as much as it is an engineers wet dream to make code flexible, it is sometimes not needed.

+## Solution FizzBuzzDynamicUsingDelegates
+This solution is compleetly overkill, and a way to be able to change the rules of the game, if it is suddenly not division that is asked for, but maybe something compleetly diffrent. for example if it needs to write additionally Woof, everytime there is a 7 present in the number.